-Orators@Waterway is a key programme aimed at nurturing our pupils into gracious persons, engaging communicators and confident leaders.
-Recognising the need for our pupils to be socially and culturally competent in an increasingly globalised world, we seek to equip them with the listening, thinking and speaking skills critical for thriving in the 21st century.
+Orators@Waterway is a key programme aimed at nurturing our students into gracious persons, engaging communicators and confident leaders.
+Recognising the need for our students to be socially and culturally competent in an increasingly globalised world, we seek to equip them with the listening, thinking and speaking skills critical for thriving in the 21st century.

 The six-year programme adopts a whole-school approach and is underpinned by the school values – responsibility, integrity, self-discipline and empathy (RISE).
-These are emphasised in the pupils’ daily routines and interactions so that our pupils are concomitantly exemplary leaders and role models.
+These are emphasised in the students’ daily routines and interactions so that our students are concomitantly exemplary leaders and role models.

-The Orators@Waterway Programme lessons are supported by multiple public presentation and performance platforms which empower our pupils to grow in confidence.
-Beginning from Primary One, our pupils learn to stand up in front of the school to speak, to read, to sing and to lead in morning assemblies.
+The Orators@Waterway Programme lessons are supported by multiple public presentation and performance platforms which empower our students to grow in confidence.
+Beginning from Primary One, our students learn to stand up in front of the school to speak, to read, to sing and to lead in morning assemblies.
 Other platforms include skits, class presentations and dramatisation.

 Orators@Waterway is supported by MOE as an Applied Learning Programme.
 Funds are provided for learning resources and for students to enjoy speech and drama lessons and theatre experience.
 A broadcasting studio has also been set up to enhance students’ learning opportunities.